 What is Friendly Takeover?

-Friendly Takeover is a type of takeover that is very friendly in nature as the management of the acquired company, as well as management of the target company, agrees to the terms and conditions of the takeover, and takeover is done without any difficulty, arguments, and fights.
-An acquirer doesn’t have to do any plotting or make any strategies against the target company in order to acquire the same.
+A friendly Takeover is a type of takeover that is very friendly as the management of the acquired company and the management of the target company agree to the terms and conditions of the takeover.
+A takeover is done without any difficulty, arguments, etc., and fights.
+An acquirer doesn’t have to plot or make any strategies against the target company to acquire the same.

 Example #1 – Friendly Takeover Examples

-Let’s assume there is a company called XYZ who is interested in buying a majority in company ABC.
-Company XYZ makes a plan to approach company ABC’s board of directors with a potential bid.
-Company ABC’s board of directors would then discuss the bid or votes on the bid.
-If the company ABC management evaluates that the deal is beneficial to the company, they will accept the offer and recommend the deal to shareholders as well.
-After all the approvals from a board of directors, shareholders, and other regulatory authorities involved, the deal will be finalized.
+Let’s assume there is a company called XYZ interested in buying a majority in company ABC.
+Company XYZ makes a plan to approach company ABC's board of directors with a potential bid.
+Company ABC's board of directors would then discuss the bid or vote on the bid.
+If the company ABC management evaluates that the deal is beneficial to the company, they will accept the offer and recommend the deal to shareholders.
+After all the approvals from a board of directors, shareholders, and other regulatory authorities are involved, the deal will be finalized.

 Example #2 – Johnson & Johnson Takeover of Crucell